Contact us for Reservation

 The name of the restaurant is changed to "Honke Tankuma".

-At the same time, the corporate name was changed from "Tankuma Minami-ten, Inc." to "Tankuma Honke, Inc." and Tomiji Kurisu, eldest son of Fukuko Kurisu (the second generation) became the third generation.
+At the same time, the corporate name was changed from "Tankuma Minami-ten, Inc." to "Tankuma Honke, Inc." and Tomishige Kurisu, the eldest son of Fumiko Kurisu, succeeded the second generation and became the third generation.

 1991